uzielweb/minimalista/README.md

 - [x] 14.
 Allows you to add infinite additional css and js files in the respective css/addttional and js/addttional directories (important: custom.js, custom.css and responsive.css will still be the last in loading order)
 - [x] 15.
 Using {minimalist-year} within the content of a module it is now possible to display the current year
 - [x] 16. ```New feature:``` Now the file modification time is added to the CSS and JS file version
+- [x] 17.``` New feature: ``` You can now choose where you want your logo to be displayed, whether in the header, left sidebar or right sidebar

 By default, the template comes with template's Bootstrap and Font Awesome, but you can choose to use the Joomla's Bootstrap and Font Awesome, or neither.
 Joomla fontawesome CSS classes can continue to be used without any problems.